 - Directory of Open Access Journals (DOAJ) is the primary source for tracking OA journals.
 The DOAJ currently lists over 8,000 journals.

-- Three prominent OA publishers are: PLOS: Public Library of Science, BioMed Central, and Hindawi Publishing.
+- Some prominent OA publishers include: PLOS: Public Library of Science, BioMed Central, Hindawi Publishing, and Open Humanities Press.

 How do I judge the quality of open access journals?

-OA journals typically adhere to the same quality standards established by traditional journals.
+Many OA journals typically adhere to the same quality and peer review standards established by traditional journals.
 However, because many OA journals are new, it can be difficult to assess quality.
-Here are a few resources that can help:
+Unfortunately, there also have been some start ups engaging in unethical practices including listing editorial board members without their permission and doing little, if any, peer review.
+If you have any questions about the reputation of a journal, please contact your departmental (subject specialist) librarian Here are a few resources that can help:

 - Journal Citation Reports: JCR (UB only): over 1,150 OA journals have already been assigned impact factors by Thompson ISI and are indexed in the Web of Science.